 Final Thoughts

-While there are ways to get rid of these stains, if the finish on the wood is damaged hard, you may have to remove and reapply a new finish depending on the extent of the damage.
+While there are ways to get rid of these stains, if the finish on the wood is damaged severely, you may have to remove and reapply a new finish, depending on the extent of the damage.

 Hi, I am Mark Garner a professional carpenter, woodworker, and DIY painter.
 I live in the small city of Peoria, Arizona as a semi-retired woodworker.
 I have started this blog with a simple motive to help you with my wood experience in this sector.
 If you like to know more about what I love doing and how it all got started, you can check more about me here.